ProtossGP32/deadline-management/Time management and planning.md

 - Duration estimation is different from work estimation!

+- Duration = Work + Margin
+  - Work: Time to do the task
+  - Margin: Time to do other things and be able to insert the taskin the schedule
+    - Margin is the hardest part to calculate and what makes the planning of a task fail
+- Inability to properly estimate work!
+  - We are trained to work asynchronously, so we always think there'll always be time to do tasks at any time

 ##### Contingency margin

+> :information_source: It should be included to accomodate **identified risks**, not to compensate for a lack of planning skills

 - This is a defense mechanism, it really doesn't work.
 - Risk estimation is already included in duration estimation

+> :information_source: **Hint:** when planning, assign 80% of availability to all your resources, this way you have a 20% of resource to accomodate them for uncertainty or unforeseen events.
+> - For each possible unforeseeable event or context switching a resource might be exposed to, reduce the maximum availability of that resource a little bit more.
+> - Think about the busiest time of the year and define max resources accordingly.

+- Example: try to define work and margin times for the following tasks:
+  - TASK 1: "Write a list of your 10 all time favourite movies"
+    - Work time: 1 hour
+    - Margin: 1 day?
+  - TASK 2: "Organize a birthday party for one of your teammates"
+    - Work time: ??
+    - Margin: ??

+The most important thing to take into account is **commitment**!
+Without it, we can't ensure the task will be done.

+Bad way to plan:
+- Go for the big picture
+- Break down into details

+It's the other way around!
+- Go for defining details
+- Then go for the whole picture

+> :information_source: **8-80 RULE:** Try to deliver the task between 1 day (8 hours) and 10 days (80 hours, 2 weeks).
+> - If a task is longer than this, then start splitting it!
+[WBS](#how-to-cover-a-large-project-work-breakdown-structure)
+> - **You need the feeling that at the end of the day, you've completed some tasks!**
+> - Using the 8-80 rule doesn't mean you can't fit multiple tasks in one single day, as long as (work + margin) sum of all of them fit in the

+##### Historic experience

+Two kinds of historic experience:
+- **Technical:** the more you work on a particular type of work, the faster you should be able to do it and you'd be better at estimating the time it will take
+- **Context:** knowing the kind of environment you'll be working in allows you to better dimension the time it will take to execute tasks (interruptions, noisy environment, etc...)

+> :warning: **HOW TO DEAL WITH INTERRUPTIONS IN ONLINE MEETINGS?**
+> People aggressively interrupting while you're speaking, use diplomacy:
+> - Be polite but firm, setting meeting guidelines at the beginning of it and remind them to the interrupting people

+##### Setting the scope

+Example task: _Arrange the classrom properly, to get ready for the next training._

+- If the task is not properly specified, you have to improvise and then results won't match the client's expectations.

+> :information_source: **Definition of Done (DoD)**
+>
+> This includes all the requirements of a task that must be self-evaluated, and once all are completed we can consider the task as **DONE**.

+##### Delegation

+From full to none:
+- Full delegation
+- Decide, act and report
+- We decide together
+- Decide, I give the OK, and act
+- Do it more or less like this
+- Do it like this (micro-management)

+##### Responsibles

+> :warning: Every level of multitasking added to ourselves, we lose 1/3 of our efficiency

+**Ask yourself:** what's the level of multitasking you're comfortable with?
+How many tasks at the same time and what type?

+- The length of your acceptable pending/in progress task list should be short!
+- Task complexity must also be taken into account.
+Try to estimate task complexity to combine them more efficiently

+> :information_source: All your tasks lists should have assigned a limit of some kind (complexity, time, resources, etc...) so you don't overburden them and put them elsewhere (next week list, for example).

+**Wired article:**
+- Most of the tasks put on a list are done in 5 minutes and then marked as completed immediately.
+- Only the three top-most tasks are the ones progressing; the rest tend to stall

+> :warning: **More multitasking means more disruptions!**

+Tasks must be splitted into smaller tasks to avoid _marrones_.
+- The bigger the task is, the less probable to work on it.
+- When splitting it, don't overwhelm people with it!
+It would be the same as the big task.

 ### Planning #3: Tools and techniques to improve efficiency